saketl7/15-days-of-Flutter/README.md

 I also recommend watching this tutorial by the Flutter team, which covers local data persistence in detail:

 ​Keeping it local: Managing a Flutter app's data

 ## Day 11: Networking
+If you want your apps to read data from public APIs (here's a list with thousands of APIs), or communicate with your own custom backend, you'll need to write some networking code.

+Networking basics
+Simple apps that need to talk to a REST API can use the Dart http package.
+This offers a Future-based API for making network requests, and it works across multiple platforms since it's a pure Dart package.

+Most REST APIs will respond with data in JSON format.
+This can be decoded into unstructured maps of key-value pairs that are not type-safe.

+When reading JSON data, it's best practice to de-serialize it into strongly-typed model classes.
+Likewise, you can serialize your models back to JSON data that can be sent over the network.
+You can find more about working with JSON on this page.

+Code Generation
+Doing all this by hand is ok if you have very few simple model classes.
+But if you're working with a lot of endpoints returning complex data, code generation may be a better option, and the json_annotation package helps with that.

+Along with that, you can consider using the freezed package.

+If you need a good intro to code generation and the freezed package, this is a good tutorial:

+​Flutter Code Generation - What You Need To Know​ Other networking packages
+The http package is easy to use and works well for simple apps.

+But for apps with more complex requirements, the dio package may be more appropriate.

+Dio supports more advanced features such as sending form data, request cancellation, file downloading, and much more.

+So if you need any of the above, dio is a better choice than http.

+But even then, you still need to deal with JSON serialization.
+Wouldn't it be nice if there was a package that can auto-generate all the networking and serialization code for you?

+Luckily, flutter_data was created for this purpose.
+This can auto-generate REST clients for all your models with minimal boilerplate code, and even has integrations for the most popular state management packages.
+So check out the documentation for more info.
+Though as you can see on pub.dev, Flutter Data has many dependencies and it looks like the documentation is out of date.

 ## Day 12: Platform Channels